Short history of Netherlands

 In 1581, the Union of Utrecht proclaimed independence from Spain.
 The new nation suffered a series of reverses in the war, but finally in 1648 the Spanish recognized the sovereignty of the Republic.
 The Dutch Republic remained until 1794 at least nominally, under the power of the Austrian throne of Habsburg.

-The discoveries era
+The Netherlands and the discoveries era

 Despite all the war destructions and hardship, the Dutch continued expansion on the seas and discoveries of the new routes and lands.
 By the mid-17th century, the Republic was the biggest maritime power of Europe, and Amsterdam was the most important financial center of the continent.
 Naturally, wars about the domination on the seas with England and wars to resist growing power of France on the mainland followed.